joelclermont/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/migration/widgets/grid.md

 ## DataBinding

-### DataBinding Configuration Is Moved to Datasource
+DataBinding Configuration Is Moved to Datasource:

 #### Old